Joseph-33/GraspTools/README.md

 # MCDFTools
-A collection of tools that can provide assistance for the program GRASP and other MCDHF-based programs, please cite if used.
+A collection of tools that can provide assistance for the program GRASP2018 (https://doi.org/10.1016/j.cpc.2018.10.032) and other MCDHF-based programs, please cite if used.

 ## Getting Started